Pttn/rieMiner/README.md

 ### Quick contributor's checklist

-* Your code must compile and work on recent Debian based distributions and Windows using MSYS;
+* Your code must compile and work on recent Debian based distributions, and Windows using MSYS;
 * If modifying the miner, you must ensure that your changes do not cause any performance loss.
 You have to do proper and long enough before/after benchmarks;
 * rieMiner must work for any realistic setting, at least try these in the Benchmark Mode:
   * Difficulty 304, Sieve 2^20 (Testnet mining conditions);